 Assistive technology (AT) will always have a role in the education of some students with disabilities.
 There will undoubtedly be students who will need specific AT devices and services to overcome learning barriers.
 When technology is embedded as an integral part of a curriculum, this benefits all students.
-This same technology may be labeled assistive technology when it is included on a student's IEP.
-Conversely, highly specialized forms of technology, such as communication devices and dedicated software, may not benefit all learners, but will need to be implemented to meet the goals of the student's IEP.
+For example, when an Inspriation TM graphic web or outline of key lecture concepts is prepared in advance by the teacher and is then posted on the school's electronic learning community, then all students can benefit.
+This same technology-based strategy may be labeled assistive technology when it is included on a student's IEP.
+On the other hand, highly specialized forms of technology, such as communication devices and dedicated software, may not benefit all learners, but will need to be implemented to meet the goals of the student's IEP.

 Prior to making recommendations regarding low or high tech solutions, it is essential to understand a student's learning strengths and needs.
 When assistive technology decisions are based on a student's profile of needs, then AT tools can be put to good use.
-The following lists of no-tech strategies, as well as low and high tech AT tools must be carefully considered in light of the student's IEP goals and learning objectives.
+The subsequent lists of no-tech strategies, as well as low and high tech AT tools must be carefully considered in light of the student's IEP goals and learning objectives.